 All the beautiful elderflowers are blooming in the end of june.
-Normally I am to slow – or maybe lazy to pick them and make wonderful things.
+Normally I am to slow – or maybe too lazy to pick them and make wonderful things.
 But this year I made it!
-I ran down to the local park area where there was lots and lots of elderflowers.
+I went down to the local park area where there was lots and lots of elderflowers.
 I gathered a big bucket of elderflowers – and there was plenty!
 I came home and rinsed the elderflowers.
 Then I added sugar, lemon slices and boiling water.
-Then you just have to wait 3-4 days before your elderflower juice is ready to drink – that is a very long time to wait!
-But finally my elder flower juice was ready to drink and it tasted wonderful!
+Then I just had to wait 3-4 days before my elderflower juice was ready to drink – that is a very long time to wait!
+But finally my elderflower juice was ready to drink and it tasted wonderful!

 - 3 organic lemons

 - 1 kg sugar

 - 500 g brown sugar

 - 1.5 liters boiling water

 - Pick the elderflowers.
 Don’t pick those that are close to roads or close to the ground.
 Clean the elderflowers by shaking of little bugs and rinse them carefully in cold water.

 - Rinse the lemons and slice them.
 Place them on top of the elderflowers.

-Step 7: When the juice is ready pour it through a strainer into another bowl.
+- When the juice is ready pour it through a strainer into another bowl.
 Throw the elderflowers away.
 Then pour the juice through a clean cloth to filter all of the juice.

-Step 9: Mix the concentrated juice with sparkling water and lots of ice cubes.
+- Mix the concentrated juice with sparkling water and lots of ice cubes.